elaforge/karya/doc/INSTALL.md

 ## INSTALLED SEPARATELY

 - fltk-1.3, from <http://fltk.org/>.
-Install the latest version from SVN for bugfixes and better rendering on retina macs.
-The shakefile expects to use the uninstalled library via `/usr/local/src/fltk-1.3/fltk-config`.
+Install the latest version from SVN for bugfixes and better rendering on retina macs.  `Shake/Config.hs` needs the path to the `fltk-config` script.

 - libpcre library from <http://www.pcre.org>.